zpoint/CPython-Internals/Interpreter/memory_management/memory_management.md

 size of the **arenas** will be doubled, when you need to request a new **pool** from **arena**, the next **arena**(position 17) will be chosen

 ![arena_orgnize_overview_part25](https://github.com/zpoint/CPython-Internals/blob/master/Interpreter/memory_management/arena_orgnize_overview_part25.png)

+you can call `sys._debugmallocstats()` to get some static information about the memory management

 # read more
 * [Memory management in Python](https://rushter.com/blog/python-memory-managment/)